bcgov/platform-developer-docs/src/docs/database-and-api-management/database-backup-best-practices.md

 [ ] **Where will the backups be stored?**

 Most teams on the OpenShift platform choose between two common defaults: an `nfs-file-backup` PVC (persistent volume claim), or an S3 bucket.
-You can find out more in
+You can find out more in [our Platform Storage documentation](../platform-architecture-reference/platform-storage.md).

 You should always store backup files in multiple physical locations.
 If some major catastrophe were to impact the physical space that houses the OpenShift cluster (like a fire or flood), you will still be able to recover your data because you have made sure to store copies of your backups in another location.